MoOx/postcss-cssnext/docs/content/postcss.md

 ### Short answer: PostCSS

-If you're using [PostCSS](https://github.com/postcss/postcss) in your build process, and were using `cssnext`, you can quickly switch to only `postcss-cssnext` (check the [Migration](#migration) section here below).
+If you're using [PostCSS](https://github.com/postcss/postcss) in your build process, and you were using `cssnext`, you can quickly switch to only `postcss-cssnext` (check the [Migration](#migration) section here below).

 ### Wait?
 What is PostCSS?

-cssnext was at first designed to be a complete tool, before PostCSS became popular; thus, includes some options that don't really belong in a PostCSS plugin focused on the future of CSS
+At first, before PostCSS became popular, cssnext was designed to be a complete tool.
+Thus, cssnext included some options that don't really belong in a PostCSS plugin focused on the future of CSS
 (e.g., `import`, `url`, `compress`, `plugins`...) .

-These days, most people use [PostCSS](https://github.com/postcss/postcss) directly (so they can easily adjust and choose their CSS transformations) so we decided to make integration and of cssnext more simple by providing a simple (real) plugin.
+These days, most people use [PostCSS](https://github.com/postcss/postcss) directly (so they can easily adjust and choose their CSS transformations).
+So we decided to make the integration of cssnext simpler by providing a simple (real) plugin.

-Also, having to maintain severals cssnext and PostCSS runners that does almost the same is not optimal.
+Also, having to maintain several cssnext and PostCSS runners that do almost the same thing is not optimal.

 ### Migration

-If you were using cssnext with some options here is what you need to know:
+If you were using cssnext with some options, here is what you need to know:

 #### Options